tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ---
-title: A Microsoft identity platform és OAuth2.0--meghatalmazásos folyamat |} Az Azure
+title: Microsoft identity platform and OAuth2.0 On-Behalf-Of flow | Azure
-description: Ez a cikk ismerteti, hogyan használható a HTTP-üzenetek megvalósításához a szolgáltatások közötti hitelesítés a OAuth2.0--meghatalmazásos folyamat használatával.
+description: This article describes how to use HTTP messages to implement service to service authentication using the OAuth2.0 On-Behalf-Of flow.
 services: active-directory
 documentationcenter: ''
 author: rwike77